789ni812/imgdescriptor/ARCHITECTURE.md

 - **Zustand:** Simple, scalable state management with persistence
 - **shadcn/ui:** Modern, accessible UI components
 - **TDD:** Ensures reliability and maintainability
-- **Card Layout:** More flexible and visually appealing than grid for this use case
+- **Stacked Card Layout:** More flexible and visually appealing than a grid for this use case; supports per-turn replay and accordion-based detail viewing.

 ---
 This document should be updated as the project evolves.
 Use it as a reference for onboarding, architecture decisions, and best practices.